 Let Wayne Richter Defend Your Child’s Juvenile Crime Case

-Florida defense attorney R. Wayne Richter understands the severity of juvenile charges and emotional strain it can cause on the family.
+West Palm Beach juvenile crime attorney R. Wayne Richter understands the severity of juvenile charges and the emotional strain it can cause on the family.
 Mr. Richter understands that charges are just allegations.
 People have the constitutional right to defend themselves against these charges.
 Wayne will work hard and fight to make certain to protect your child’s best interests and to minimize the effects and consequences for any juvenile charges.

 The juvenile justice system, statutes relevant to children’s issues, and the budgetary process use unique terminology not associated with the adult criminal justice system.
 This glossary is designed to provide you with a better understanding of the Juvenile Justice System and is not intended to be a substitute for the legal definition listed in CH 985.03, F.S.

 Adjudicated: The court finds a youth guilty of committing a delinquent act.
 The court can commit the youth or place the youth on community supervision.

 Adjudication Withheld: The court finds that a youth committed a delinquent act, but withholds adjudication of delinquency.
 The court places the youth on community supervision.